 Recent legislative developments

-i The federal system
+i The federal and state systems

-The United States legal system is divided into federal and state jurisdictions.
+The US legal system is divided into federal and state jurisdictions.
 The federal government consists of three branches: legislative, executive and judicial.
 The majority of regulators that oversee financial matters (e.g., the Department of Justice, the Federal Reserve and the Securities and Exchange Commission (SEC)) are parts of the federal government, broadly defined, although states also have their own bank regulatory regimes.
 The federal government and the state governments are considered to be separate sovereignties and, accordingly, have concurrent legal regimes.
 Each of the 50 states has an independent court system and its own body of law.
 As a result, banks are subject to both federal and state law, which apply with equal force, but may differ in their requirements, with federal law taking precedence where applicable.
 Some states take a particularly active role in bank regulation; for example, as would be expected, New York and its Department of Financial Services maintain a dynamic presence in US banking regulation, and have done so during the decrease in activity by federal agencies.

 ii Recent legislation